5ecompendium/bestiary/_creatures/pixie.md

 ***Innate Spellcasting.*** The pixie's innate spellcasting ability is Charisma (spell save DC 12).
 It can innately cast the following spells, requiring only its pixie dust as a component:

-At will: druidcraft
+* At will: <i>druidcraft</i>

-1/day each: confusion, dancing lights, detect evil and good, detect thoughts, dispel magic, entangle, fly, phantasmal force, polymorph, sleep
+* 1/day each: <i>confusion, dancing lights, detect evil and good, detect thoughts, dispel magic, entangle, fly, phantasmal force, polymorph, sleep</i>

 ### Actions